stevenplatt/stevenplatt/README.md

 - 🏫 I’m currently learning Python Data Visualization
 - 👯 I’m looking to collaborate on Network Research
-- 🤔 I’m looking for help with Embedded Linux
 - 💬 Ask me about Blockchain, 5G, and Expat Life
 - 🥅 2021 Goals: Defeat final boss level of PhD and contribute more to Open Source
 - ⚡ Fun fact: I’m left-handed